 SLU has established three IRB committees, supported by an administrative team in the Research Integrity and Safety Group within the Office of the Vice President for Research, to review and oversee human research studies conducted at SLU or by SLU researchers.

 Researchers are assumed to need SLU IRB approval if they are conducting human research unless the use of a Central or External IRB has been approved.
 The IRB team supports SLU researchers with the IRB process requirements, and through our education and quality assurance programs.
 If you need the IRB team’s help, call 314-977-7744, email email@example.com or go to the IRB Staff page to identify your academic unit’s IRB contact person.

 Email firstname.lastname@example.org to join the IRB listserv and receive updates about training opportunities, policy changes and other notifications.

 Check here for the latest news and updates from the Institutional Review Board.

-The site is located at sites.google.com/slu.edu/common-rule-changes/home.
-You will need to log into Google Applications to gain access.
-A link to the Google Site will also be located on the main IRB website.
+The site is available through Google Sites.
+You will need to log into SLU Google Applications to gain access.

 Please contact email@example.com with any questions about this process.